Admissions FAQs

 Yes.
 The final total score is the sum of the SET score (re-standardised and divided by 2), the standardised Maths NWSSEE score and the standardised English NWSSEE score.

 Yes.
 A standardisation for age mechanism is applied to the outcome of the Selective Eligibility Test.
+Age standardisation is normal in tests for entrance to selective schools.
+There is no fixed amount for the age adjustment.
+It is calculated for each test separately.

 You will receive an outcome email during the week after the Selective Eligibility Test.